 Ms. Wright is an active member of the American Bar Association, the New Jersey Bar Association and the Monmouth County Bar Association.
 Ms. Wright has been a member of the Firm since 2002.
 She became a partner of the firm in 2014.

-Ms. Wright is experienced in transactional and business law, which includes residential and commercial real estate; business sales and purchases; business formation; and contract preparation, review and negotiation.
+Ms. Wright is experienced in all aspects of transactional law, which includes residential and commercial real estate, landlord tenant actions, business sales and purchases, business formation, bank and loan representation for lenders and borrowers, contract preparation, review and negotiation.
 Ms. Wright also regularly practices in the areas of estate litigation, estate administration and guardianships.
+She has been selected by the Chancery Courts of both Monmouth and Ocean Counties to serve as Court Appointed Counsel to many complex and contested matters.

-Ms. Wright has routinely represented parties, as both challenger and defender, in estate litigation, including claims of fraud and duress in the making of a will; lack of or diminished capacity in the making of a will or other estate planning document; and breach of fiduciary duty by another family member.
+Ms. Wright has regularly represented parties, as both challenger and defender, in guardianship and estate litigation, including claims of fraud and duress in the making of a will, lack of or diminished capacity in the making of a will or other estate planning document, and breach of fiduciary duty by another family member.

-Christopher Balioni is a litigation associate with Hanlon, Niemann & Wright where his practice includes business disputes, civil rights, sexual harassment and estate litigation.
+Christopher Balioni is a litigation associate with Hanlon, Niemann & Wright where his practice includes business, landlord tenant, employment law, and estate litigation.

 Mr. Balioni has experience in hundreds of state and federal cases including jury trials and appellate work.
 Mr. Balioni brings to the firm a unique perspective on the practice of law gained from a history of litigating constitutional cases.

-Mr. Balioni received his undergraduate degree from New School University and then studied law as an evening student at New York Law School while working full time at MTV Networks.
-In law school, he focused on criminal justice and intellectual property coursework, while also winning the Sylvia D. Garland award for Excellence in Civil Litigation.
-One of the members of his graduating class went on to become his wife.
+Mr. Balioni received his undergraduate degree from New School University and studied law at New York Law School while working full time at MTV Networks.
+In law school, he was awarded the Sylvia D. Garland award for Excellence in Civil Litigation.

 Nicole Tomlin focuses her practice on estate planning and estate administration for families who have a family member with a disability, creation of special needs trusts, guardianship, and accessing services from the division of developmental disabilities.

 Stephen W. Kornas is an associate attorney with Hanlon Niemann & Wright, P.C.
 He earned his Bachelor of Science in Biology in 2012 from the College of New Jersey and his Juris Doctorate in 2015 from the Rutgers School of Law in Camden.
-Mr. Kornas concentrates his practice in the fields of Elder Law and Real Estate, particularly in the areas of Estate Administration, Estate Litigation, and Long-term Medicaid planning.
-He also is heavily involved in the firm’s Corporate Law and Commercial Litigation practices.
+Mr. Kornas concentrates his practice in the fields of Real Estate, Estate Administration and Elder Law, and transactional work.
+He also is heavily involved with assisting the firm’s litigation attorneys in several major practice areas, Corporate Law and Commercial Litigation practices.

 Mr. Kornas is a member of the New Jersey State Bar Association and Monmouth County Bar Association.
 He also serves as Marshal for the New Jersey Alumni Chapter of Phi Alpha Delta, an international lawyer fraternity dedicated to mentoring law students and promoting professional and public service.
 A former Emergency Medical Technician, Mr. Kornas is a recipient of the President’s Volunteer Service Award.
 He also was an elected representative for both his college and law school’s student governing bodies, and served as Parliamentarian for each organization.